 Money in Thailand

 The official National Currency in Thailand is the Thai Baht.
-The abbreviation used for the Thai Baht is the TBH and the symbol for the Baht is ฿.
+The abbreviation for the Thai Baht is the TBH, and the symbol for the Baht is ฿.
 The Thai Baht comes in ฿20, ฿50, ฿100, ฿500, ฿1000 banknotes as well as ฿1, ฿2, ฿5, ฿10 coins There is also a ฿60, ฿70, ฿80, ฿500,000 and 25, 50 satang coins but they are rarely used.
-You will find it easy to withdraw Thai Baht from ATM’s and there are plenty of options within stores to pay with your card.
+You will find it easy to withdraw Thai Baht from an ATM, and there are plenty of options within stores to pay with your card.

 Do I need a visa to enter Thailand?

 Yes, you do.
-If you are only staying in Thailand for under 30 days you will get a visa on arrival at the airport.
-If you want to stay 30-60 days you will need to apply for a visa in your home country at the Thai embassy or you will need to do a visa run.
-A Visa run is where you leave Thailand by land or plane and then re-enter thus renewing your visa for an extra 30 days.
+If you are only staying in Thailand for under 30 days, you will get a visa upon arrival at the airport.
+If you want to stay 30-60 days, you will need to apply for a visa in your home country at the Thai embassy, or you will need to do a visa run.
+A visa run is when you leave Thailand by land or plane and then re-enter, thus renewing your visa for an extra 30 days.

 Great blog you’ve got here..
 It’s difficult to find